-The Sedona's seven-passenger layout consists of two second-row, removable, reclining captain's chairs with a one-touch fold-and-flip function that allows for easy access to a three-passenger third row; when you've got more cargo than people to transport, the 60/40-split third row folds flat into the floor.
-Highlights include second-row opening windows and a multitude of storage options like dual glove boxes.
+The Sedona's seven-passenger layout consists of two removable, reclining captain's chairs in the second row with a one-touch fold-and-flip function that allows for easy access to a three-passenger third row.
+If you've got more cargo than people to transport, the 60/40-split third row folds flat into the floor, expanding the trunk area.
+Highlights inside the Kia Sedona include second-row opening windows and a multitude of storage options like dual glove boxes.
 Shortcomings consist of a gauge cluster that's unexciting, a center control panel that's uninspired and available wood-look trim that's reminiscent of wood-paneled wagons and dens from the Brady Bunch era.
-That our loudest grumblings concern relatively minor matters of interior aesthetics is indicative of just how far the Sedona -- and Kia -- have come.Exterior
+Those are our loudest grumblings concerning relatively minor matters of interior aesthetics, and are indicative of just how far the Sedona – and Kia – have come.Exterior

-Except for its vertical taillamps, the Sedona doesn't carry itself much differently than a Toyota Sienna, which wouldn't be impossible to mistake for a Honda Odyssey.
-The Kia is also about the same size as those competitors, if not a little longer, taller and wider than both.
+Except for its vertical taillamps, the Sedona doesn't carry itself much differently than the previous generation Toyota Sienna, which wouldn't be impossible to mistake for a Honda Odyssey.
+The Kia is also about the same size as its competitors, if not a little longer, taller and wider than some.
 Base models come in short wheelbase guise, while the LX and EX trims have longer wheelbases.
 The Sedona EX trims are differentiated externally from entry LX versions by 17-inch aluminum wheels (versus 16-inch covered steel wheels), fog lights and roof rails.

-In addition to a 3.8-liter V6 and a five-speed automatic transmission, the base Sedona LX includes tri-zone air conditioning, power locks, power mirrors, power windows, dual sliding rear doors, cruise control, AM/FM/CD sound system, second-row captain's chairs, remote keyless entry, tilt steering wheel, cloth interior, 16-inch covered steel wheels and several storage compartments.
+In addition to a 3.8-liter V6 and a five-speed automatic transmission, the base Sedona LX includes tri-zone air conditioning, power locks, power mirrors, power windows, dual-sliding rear doors, cruise control, AM/FM/CD sound system with auxiliary and USB inputs, SIRIUS Satellite Radio, second-row captain's chairs, remote keyless entry, tilt steering wheel, rear backup warning system, cloth interior, 16-inch covered steel wheels and several storage compartments.
 An impressive list of standard safety equipment includes front, front-side and three-row side-curtain airbags, advanced anti-lock brakes (ABS), tire pressure monitoring system, Electronic Stability Control and traction control.

-Stepping up to the Sedona EX adds fog lights, power driver's and front passenger's seats, heated mirrors, AM/FM/CD/MP3/Aux stereo system, auto-dimming rearview mirror, HomeLink, leather-wrapped steering wheel and shift knob, power third-row vent windows, compass, 17-inch alloy wheels and wood-like trim that's contained to the center of the dash.
-Options available only on EX models include leather seating, heated front seats, driver's-position memory, sunroof, power sliding doors and liftgate, power-adjustable pedals, front-row automatic climate control, steering wheel-mounted audio controls, an Infinity 7.1 Surround Sound system with an in-dash six-disc CD changer and rear DVD entertainment system with two wireless headsets.
+Stepping up to the Sedona EX adds fog lights, power driver's and front passenger's seats, heated mirrors, AM/FM/CD/MP3 stereo system, auto-dimming rearview mirror, HomeLink, leather-wrapped steering wheel and shift knob, power third-row vent windows, compass, rearview camera, 17-inch alloy wheels and wood-like trim.
+Long-wheelbase Sedona LX options include power sliding side doors and a rearview camera.
+Options available only on EX models include navigation, leather seating, heated front seats, driver's-position memory, sunroof, power sliding doors and liftgate, power-adjustable pedals, front-row automatic climate control, steering wheel-mounted audio controls, an Infinity 7.1 Surround Sound system with an in-dash six-disc CD changer and rear DVD entertainment system with two wireless headsets.
 There's also a less sophisticated rear DVD entertainment system that's available on both LX and EX models.